atalantus/Algorithms-and-Data-Structures-Archive/README.md

         Data Structure for operation and maintainance on disjoint sets over elements also often called Disjoint Set Union (DSU) or Union Find.
 - ### [02 - Graphs](02%20-%20Graphs)
     - #### [02.01 - Depth First Search (DFS)](02%20-%20Graphs/02.01%20-%20Depth%20First%20Search%20(DFS))
+        Depth First Search (DFS) is a graph traversal algorithm starting at a node and exploring one branch as far as possible before backtracking.
     - #### [02.02 - Breadth First Search (BFS)](02%20-%20Graphs/02.02%20-%20Breadth%20First%20Search%20(BFS))
+        Breadth First Search (BFS) is a graph traversal algorithm starting at a node and explores all nodes at the present depth before moving on to the nodes at the next depth level.
     - #### [02.03 - Topological Sort](02%20-%20Graphs/02.03%20-%20Topological%20Sort)
     - #### [02.04 - Kruskal's Algorithm](02%20-%20Graphs/02.04%20-%20Kruskal's%20Algorithm)
     - #### [02.05 - Prim's Algorithm](02%20-%20Graphs/02.05%20-%20Prim's%20Algorithm)